What is SSC CGL ASO in MEA Post? - Full Form, Eligibility, Salary, Promotion and the Job Profile

 - Financial and Administrative Tasks: When assigned to the accounts section ASOs manage reimbursements and prepare expenditure reports.

-- Assistant Section Officer (ASO): ASO assists in the daily administrative tasks of the MEA such as processing documents, organizing files, preparing reports, and providing data to senior officials.
+- Assistant Section Officer - MEA (ASO MEA): The ASO assists in the day-to-day administrative functions of the Ministry of External Affairs, such as processing documents, organizing files, preparing reports and providing data to senior officials.
+They have postings both in India and abroad.

-- Under Secretary: Under Secretary is in charge of one or more sections.
-This role involves drafting policies, working on international agreements, and addressing sensitive issues related to foreign affairs.
+- Under Secretary: Under Secretary is the officer in charge of one or more sections.
+An undersecretary is responsible for drafting policies, forging international agreements and handling sensitive foreign affairs.

-- Joint Secretary: The Joint Secretary oversees regional or global-level policies of the MEA.
-This role includes leading high-level discussions with other nations and reporting to the Cabinet Secretariat and ministers.
+- Joint Secretary: The Joint Secretary oversees the global/regional policies of the Ministry.
+The Joint Secretary leads high-level discussions with other countries, reporting to the Cabinet Secretariat and Ministers.

 ASO in MEA Salary Structure